ricochetventures/coupon/README.md

 # coupon
 “Will a customer accept the coupon?”
 The goal of this project is to use what you know about visualizations and probability distributions to distinguish between customers who accepted a driving coupon versus those who did not.

+Include a brief nontechnical report that highlights the differences between customers who did and did not accept the coupons.